 Bust of Dalida

-On the corner of the Rue Girardon and Rue de l’Abreuvoir you find yourself in the idyllic Place Dalida, named after the French chanteuse and actress Dalida.
+On the corner of the Rue Girardon and Rue de l’Abreuvoir, the idyllic Place Dalida, named after the French chanteuse and actress Dalida.
 There is a bronze bust statue of the singer that was placed in the square to mark the ten year anniversary of her death.
 People touch certain body parts on the sculpture for good luck: you’ll see the patina on the bronze to know where!

 Square Marcel Bleustein Blanchet